deepdrive/problem-worker/README.md

 docker logs <your-new-container-name> -f

 ```
-If everything looks good after 10 seconds,
+If everything looks good after 10 seconds, the container will run on boot and
-the container will run on boot and restart if it dies.
+restart if it dies.
 c.f. [docker restart](https://docs.docker.com/engine/reference/run/#restart-policies---restart)

-Now stop the instance and create an image to fully bake your new eval VM!
+Now stop the instance (leave the container running so it restarts)
+and create an image to fully bake your new eval VM!

 Note that from now own, the source will be automatically updated with the